cbgm/Sparrow/docs/design-decisions.md

 This page records the current architectural direction in plain language.

+## Typed layer models and target-named mappers

+Data representations use `...Dto`, domain models are unsuffixed, and presentation representations use `...Ui`.
+Mapper names describe the concrete destination: `toNameDto()`, `toName()` and `toNameUi()`.
+Room persistence types remain `...Entity`.

+Reason: a type/function name should reveal its architectural layer and destination without relying on package context or generic names such as `toDomain()`/`toUi()`.

+## Attachment ownership vs chat representation

+`:feature:attachments` owns attachment source data, encrypted blob transfer/loading/cache and saved-copy storage. `:feature:chats` owns its conversation representation through `MessagePartDto` -> `MessagePart` -> `MessagePartUi`, with typed text/image-video/file/location/contact variants.

+Reason: attachment transport/storage can evolve independently (including richer payloads later) without forcing Direct/Group domain models to depend on the attachment module's source model or add parallel per-type fields.

+## Strict dependency direction inside features

+Datasources do not call repositories; repositories do not call other repositories or use cases; use cases do not call other use cases.
+Cross-boundary workflows are composed by the appropriate higher-level coordinator/caller.

+Reason: this keeps data access, business operations and orchestration ownership explicit and prevents dependency chains from becoming circular or difficult to test.

 ## Separate Direct and Group stacks

 Direct and Group conversations share transport/protocol infrastructure only where semantics are truly identical.
 Membership, typing, delivery aggregation, message repositories, outgoing processing and UI/ViewModels remain separate.